AmericanPhilosophicalSociety/RevCityDocs/copibook-scanner-workflow.md

 ## Step 7:
 Once frames are ready and properly adjusted, scanning can begin!
- * Click either of the scan buttons on the controls or on the left bottom of the software window.
+ * Click either of the scan buttons on the controls or on the right bottom side of the software window.
- * Once the progress bar is gone the scan is done and you can move on to the next piece of material within the folder.
+ * Once the progress bar is gone the scan is done and you can move on to the page in the volume or piece of material within the folder.
  * Always scan both sides of an item/page, even if blank.
 See other image capture scenarios [here](https://americanphilosophicalsociety.github.io/RevCityDocs/digitization/#image-capture).
  * After each scan a thumbnail of the completed scan will be available on the left side of the screen.
 These previews should be periodically checked for quality control.
  * Double clicking on the thumbnail image at the left will open up a larger preview of the image in a viewer.